tokkonopapa/WordPress-IP-Geo-Block/_drafts/2015-10-03-impact-on-server-load.md

 Speaking about the site performance, more plugins leads to less speed.
-The results shows that the performance of load reduction by IP Geo Block against brute-force attack is not so outstanding, but I think it minimize a rise of the load. <span class="emoji">
+The results shows that the performance of load reduction by IP Geo Block against brute-force attacks is not so outstanding, but I think it minimize a rise of the load. <span class="emoji">
 ![emoji](https://assets-cdn.github.com/images/icons/emoji/unicode/2728.png)
 </span>